friedrith/react-composition/slides/slides.md

 - Frontend developer for 8 years
 - Using _React_ for 6+ years and vove it
-- Strong focus on Ux, Agile and **Code craftsmanship**
+- Strong focus on Ux, Agile and Code craftsmanship
   - how to create usable products
   - how to keep flexibility
-  - how to write clean code
+  - how to write **Clean Code**
 - Working at Plusgrade:
   - supporting other frontend developers to improve their code quality